ltauxe/Python-for-Earth-Science-Students/SIO113_CourseInformation.md

 * It can help you improve how you conduct your science (currently), and enable new scientific enterprises to begin.
 * Python programmers are in demand.

 #### 2.3 Which Python?

 The notebooks in this repository are compatible with Python 3.6+.
 While most of the notebooks are compatible with Python 2.7, we do not test or maintain backwards compatibility.

 #### 2.4 How will we use Python?

 We will learn Python via [Jupyter notebooks](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html).
 A Jupyter notebook is a development environment where you can write, debug, and execute your python programs.
-A Jupyter notebook is a web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
+It is a web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 Jupyter notebooks do not have to *exist, or be run on your computer*, they can be created and *run on a remote machine* - and you only *access* them via a web browser (e.g. Firefox, Safari, IE, Chrome).
 Hence you do not even need to install or run Python on you machine.

 We will primarly use the service provided by MyBinder (https://mybinder.org) to run Jupyter notebooks.
 See Section 9.
 Resources (point 3) for a one-click option to laucnh you personal Python Jupyter environment for this course.